Five Top Tips for First Time Buyers

 - Freehold – this will typically be a house and you will own the property and the surrounding land

 - Leasehold – this will typically be a flat and you will own the floor space of your flat but not the building itself.
 You will usually pay a ground rent to your landlord.

 - Deposit – this is usually 10% of the total purchase price and will need to be in your solicitor’s bank account before they can exchange contracts

 - Exchange – both solicitors (for the seller and the buyer) will confirm to each other that they hold a signed contract on identical terms and is when the completion date is set.
 It is at this stage you become legally bound to purchase the property

 - Completion – funds will be transferred to the seller and the keys released to the buyer.

 - Searches – these will usually include a Local Authority Search, Water and Drainage Search and an Environmental search (for more information please see our related article on Searches)

 Coffin Mew has a dedicated team of experienced lawyers ready to take you through this exciting time in your life.
 We understand how daunting and stressful it can be as a first time buyer and so we aim to make the whole experience as smooth as possible for you.

-Here at Coffin Mew we are also experienced in dealing with any Help to Buy Schemes, Help to Buy ISAs and the Forces Help to Buy Scheme.
+Here at Coffin Mew we are also experienced in dealing with any Help to Buy Schemes and Help to Buy ISAs.